 The fire service responds to all types of emergency and nonemergency incidents.
 The full effect of those responses is only realized if the incidents are documented, reported, shared and analyzed.
 The fire service’s tool for achieving this full effect is the National Fire Incident Reporting System (NFIRS).

-NFIRS data helps fire departments fight fires with facts.
-It is the largest database of fire incidents in the world.
-More than 24 million incidents were reported in NFIRS to the U.S. Fire Administration for 2014.
+NFIRS is the largest database of fire incidents in the world.
+Fire departments in all states participate in NFIRS.
+From 2009-2018, 244 million incidents were reported in NFIRS to the U.S. Fire Administration (USFA).
+More than 28.4 million incidents were reported in 2018.

-We are connected to data in many of our day-to-day activities (for example, communicating, relaxing, traveling and working).
+We are connected to data in many of our day-to-day activities (e.g., communicating, relaxing, traveling and working).
 Everything we do seems to be data-driven.
 This data is collected and leaves behind a data footprint of our activities.

 For the fire service, NFIRS leaves sets of data footprints behind that track and quantify the activities of the fire departments in the United States.
 NFIRS documents the emergency and nonemergency response activities of fire departments while allowing the fire service to tell its story in an objective manner through its data.